solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 - Bottlenecks: None
 - Level requirement: artisan 1

-**The method**: Gather wild herbs at Behr, turn the herbs into Tenacious Origin of Life and turn the fruits into oils (sell on the market or use in further recipes).
+**The method**: Gather wild herbs at Behr, turn the herbs into Tenacious Origin of Life and turn the fruits into oils.
 Alternatively, you can avoid any gathering by buying the herbs from a vendor, which comes out to a ~70 mil/h loss.

 **Liquidation:** Sell the Tenacious Origins of Life to any vendor.
+Sell the oils on the market or use in further recipes.

 **Pro**: great way to level gathering + alchemy while profiting

 **Con**: Crafting Tenacious Origin of Life is _very active_: you can only do a few minutes of crafts at a time since the herbs are heavy.
+You can use 'bunch of ...', e.g. bunch of silver azaleas to lower the weight requirement.
+17 bunches replace 50 white herbs in the recipe.

 ### Method B) Metal Solvent